How Long Does a Wire Transfer Take After Closing on a Home?

 The network(s) used to carry out the transfer

-Which one of the three primary wire transfer networks is employed to facilitate your transfer also affects how long it takes.
+Which wire transfer network facilitates your transfer also affects how long it takes.
+There are three primary networks:

 • CHIPS: Transfers sent via CHIPS will arrive within 24 hours of being sent, so long as they’re initiated before your bank’s daily cutoff time.